gnat/chrome-github-gist-editor-big/README.md

 Auto expand to a larger gist editor when you resize your window.
 ## Installation
 * Download zip and extract.
-* Chrome Menu ➡️ Extensions ➡️ Manage Extensions ➡️ Load Unpacked ➡️ Choose the downloaded folder
+* Chrome ➡️ Extensions ➡️ Manage Extensions ➡️ Load Unpacked ➡️ Choose the folder.
-* Visit any gist.github.com to use the bigger editor.
+* Visit any `gist.github.com` to use the bigger editor.
 ## Why?
 * Auditable.
 Can read full source in 2 seconds.
 * Zero chance of it sending your session cookies or passwords to Russia.